Listen / Share / Download

 Danny Johnson: Nice.
 So what size of postcard are you guys using?
 Are you using a local print house or do you guys use a national?

 Cody Hofhine: You can do local.
 You can do national.
 I would say just get on the phone and see who has the best rates and go with them.
 But, I mean, I don’t have a postcard on me I wish I did.
-But you’re looking at it like it just a little simple like this – a piece of paper folded up, ___ [0:27:44] about this size.
+But you’re looking at it like it just a little simple like a piece of paper folded up, the map is being about this size.
+So, what is that?

 Danny Johnson: What’s your headline?

 Cody Hofhine: Simple.
 And I would say, don’t think too deep on this but keep it simple because you just want a small message that gets your message clear like, “My name’s Cody Hofhine.
 I’m interested in buying your home at 123 Main Street for a cash offer.
 Please reach me at…” and then a phone number.

 Danny Johnson: So it says who you are, what you do and they need to do – call to action.

 Cody Hofhine: Correct.
 It’s so simple.
 Don’t overthink it other than keep it simple and then don’t put pictures on it.
 I’m telling you, your response rate will go from 1% to a quarter of a percent.